 Recommendations:

-Previously, I have handled this lack of relationship between my sister and me in a way that I now realize was not recommended; in avoidance.
+Previously, I have handled this lack of relationship between my sister and me in a way that I now realize was not recommended - by avoiding it.
 “In some cases, avoidance is physical as in refusing to take phone calls…in other cases, avoidance can be psychological as in denying that a problem exists” (Adler, R. & Elmhorst, J. 2010, p.
 139).
 I would typically use physical avoidance by not wanting to call or talk to her as well as using psychological avoidance by telling myself that if she really wanted to talk or get to know me, then she would call me first.

 Since realizing our communication patterns, I have learned that there is still a way to get back what once was lost; I have chosen to stop avoiding this issue.
 “With the right approach, conflict can produce good results” (Adler, R. and Elmhorst, J. 2010, p.
 138).
 I have built my approach to improving my personal relationship with my sister on the fact that I want to be able to work together with her to rebuild our relationship by using the process of collaboration.